 If approved, funds will be transferred from the Office of the Provost to the appropriate academic unit.
 Awards from the Office of the Provost may provide full or partial coverage of the fellowship funding gap, depending upon factors such as size of the funding gap and availability of funds.

-To submit an application, or for additional questions, please submit a single packet to Matthew Martens, Associate Provost for Academic Programs: email@example.com.
+To submit an application, or for additional questions, please submit a single packet to Matthew Martens, Senior Vice Provost: email@example.com.